VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/progintro7.md

 There are two dogs being "made".
 If both were named "Spot" that would be fine, but it's still two different dogs.
 Just like how meeting someone with your same name doesn't make the two of you the same person.

-Another nice thing about this is it gives us a good way to organize our code, as usually it's a good call to have a file per class, though not always.
+Another nice thing about this is it gives us a good way to organize our code, as usually it's a good call to have a file per class (though not always, we don't need separate files for 10 lines of code if it fits somewhere else nicely).